eberharf/cfl/docs/source/Visual_Bars_data.md

 Background: Visual Bars Data
 ------------------------------------

-#TODO: reformat this into rst (image imports, etc)

-For this experiment, we will use the Visual Bars dataset (from Chalupka 2015).
+The Visual Bars dataset is adapted from Chalupka 2015.

 The causal dataset consists of a set of binary (black-and-white) images.
 These images each have a black background and contain white pixels of random noise.
 Each image may also contain either a white vertical and/or a horizontal bar.
 Below are a few sample images.